JakubHorak2003/BDDFormulaSimplifier/README.md

 ## Instalation

 Make sure to clone this repository using `--recursive` to clone all the submodules as well.
-Then install the dependencies for Q3B by running
+Then install the patch and the dependencies for Q3B by running
 ```
 cd external/q3b
+git apply ../../q3b.patch
 bash contrib/get_deps.sh
 ```

-To compile FBS, run
+To compile FBS, run the following in the main directory
 ```
 mkdir build
 cd build